 Have this bowl of deliciousness on the table in under 20 minutes.
 The bag of coleslaw cuts down on your vegetable prep and everything cooks in one pan!

-- 1/2 cup scallions (sliced, whites and greens divided)
+1/2 cup scallions, sliced, whites and greens separated

 Gather the ingredients.

 Heat a large sauté pan over medium-high heat.
 Add the ground pork, sesame oil, and the whites of the scallions to the pan.
-Cook, stirring frequently and breaking up the pork, for about 5 minutes or until the meat is browned and cooked through.
+Cook, stirring frequently and breaking up the pork until the meat is browned and cooked through, about 5 minutes.

-Add the scallion greens, coleslaw mix, garlic, soy sauce, rice vinegar, and ground ginger to the pan and cook for another 3 to 5 minutes or until the cabbage is just tender.
-Add the crushed red pepper flakes (if using).
+Add the 3/4 of the scallion greens, coleslaw mix, garlic, soy sauce, rice vinegar, and ground ginger to the pan and cook until the cabbage is just tender, another 3 to 5 minutes.
+Add the crushed red pepper flakes, if using.